system-transparency/system-transparency/README.md

 ### TXT self test
 Stboot uses https://github.com/9elements/converged-security-suite to run a self test on TXT compatibility.

-### Multiple boot modes for loading System Transparency Bootballs
+### Multiple boot modes for loading System Transparency OS packages
 Network DHCP:
 * Configure network dynamically via DHCP
-* Download bootball from a provisioning server
+* Download OS package from a provisioning server
     * Request the file from the provisioning servers in the order of the URL list in hostvars
     * Take the first match

 Nework static IP:
 * Configure network dynamically via DHCP
-* Download bootball from a provisioning server
+* Download OS package from a provisioning server
     * Request the file from the provisioning servers in the order of the URL list in hostvars
     * Take the first match

 Local storage:
-Requires operator to place new bootballs in `DATA-PARTITION/stboot/bootballs/new/` and move successfully boot ones to `DATA-PARTITIONstboot/bootballs/known_good/`.
+Requires operator to place new OS packages in `DATA-PARTITION/stboot/os-pkgs/new/` and move successfully boot ones to `DATA-PARTITIONstboot/os-pkgs/known_good/`.
-* Try verifying and then booting these files first, in reverse alphabetical order: `DATA-PARTITION/stboot/bootballs/new/*.stboot` (close to "standard ls").
+* Try verifying and then booting these files first, in reverse alphabetical order: `DATA-PARTITION/stboot/os-pkgs/new/*.zip ` (close to "standard ls").
-* If signature verification fails on a file, move the file here: `DATA-PARTITION/stboot/bootballs/invalid/`.
+* If signature verification fails on a file, move the file here: `DATA-PARTITION/stboot/os-pkgs/invalid/`.
-* If no files in `DATA-PARTITION/new/` can be verified, try these files, in reverse alphabetical order: `DATA-PARTITION/stboot/bootballs/known_good/*.stboot`.
+* If no files in `DATA-PARTITION/new/` can be verified, try these files, in reverse alphabetical order: `DATA-PARTITION/stboot/os-pkgs/known_good/*.zip`.
 * If one of these fail, move it into `/invalid` ,too.
  (close to "standard ls")
-* Save the path to the bootball which will be booted into `DATA-PARTITION/stboot/bootballs/current-ball.stboot` file
+* Save the path to the OS package which will be booted into `DATA-PARTITION/stboot/os-pkgs/current-ospkg.zip` file

 ### Signature verification
-A bootball includes one or more Signatures of the included boot files (kernel, initramfs, et al.) together with the corresponding certificates.
+A OS package includes one or more Signatures of the included boot files (kernel, initramfs, et al.) together with the corresponding certificates.
 The root certificate is also included.
-The singnature verification after downloading the bootball then works as follows:
+The singnature verification after downloading the OS package then works as follows:
 * Validate the root certificate with the fingerprints in hostvars
 * Check that the certificates are signed by the root certificate
 * Verify the signature of the boot files
    * Make sure there is no double signature
-* The bootball will be used if minimum the number of signatures indicated in hosvars passed the verification
+* The OS package will be used if minimum the number of signatures indicated in hosvars passed the verification

 ### Measured boot
 * Extend PCRs with measurement of operation system